 Collect Earth is a user-friendly, Java-based tool that draws upon a selection of other software to facilitate data collection.
 The following training materials include guidance on the use of Collect Earth and most of its supporting software.
-This information is also available online and in video format at www.openforis.org.
-Documentation on the more technical components of the Collect Earth system (including SQLite and PostgreSQL) is available on the Collect Earth Github page.
+Documentation on the more technical components of the Collect Earth system (including SQLite and PostgreSQL) is available on the Open Foris Support Forum.
 Collect Earth runs on Windows, Mac and Linux operating systems.

 Collect Earth uses a Google Earth interface in conjunction with an HTML-based data entry form.
-Forms can be customized to suite country-specific classification schemes in a manner consistent with guidelines of the Intergovernmental Panel on Climate Change (IPCC), the European Commission (EC), the Food and Agriculture Organization of the UN and other international entities.
-The default Collect Earth form contains IPCC-consistent land use categories and sub-categories with land use sub-divisions from the European Commission’s Land Use/Cover Area frame Survey (LUCAS).
-For guidance on creating new customizations of the Collect Earth data entry form, visit the Collect Earth GitHub page.
-Chapter 3 explains the process of reviewing satellite imagery, assessing land use and land use change, and assigning attributes to sampling points through the Collect Earth data form.
+Forms can be customized to suite country-specific classification schemes in a manner consistent with guidelines of the Intergovernmental Panel on Climate Change (IPCC).
+The default Collect Earth form contains IPCC-consistent land use categories and sub-categories with land use sub-divisions.
+For guidance on creating new customizations of the Collect Earth data entry form, visit the Open Foris Support Forum.

-The imagery used within Google Earth, Bing Maps and Google Earth Engine differ not only in their spatial resolution, but also in their temporal resolution.
+The imagery used within Google Earth, Bing Maps, Yandex, Planet Imagery and Google Earth Engine differ not only in their spatial resolution, but also in their temporal resolution.
 Collect Earth enables users to enter data regarding current land use and historical land use changes.
 Users can determine the reference period most appropriate for their land use monitoring objectives.
 The IPCC recommends a reference period of at least 20 years based on the amount of time needed for dead organic matter and soil carbon stocks to reach equilibrium following land-use conversion.
 Most of the imagery available in Bing Maps and Google Earth have been acquired at very irregular intervals over the past 10 years.
 In contrast, Earth Engine contains over 40 years of imagery that has been acquired every 16 days.
-The description of how to use Collect Earth in Chapter 3 includes guidance on navigating the strengths and weakness of these three imagery repositories to develop a more complete understanding of land use, land use change and forestry in a given site.

 Database options: SQLite and PostgreSQL